JiFish/ezdice/README.md

 ### getModifier()

 Returns a *(string)* representing the total of all modifiers in the last roll.
-If there were no modifiers, or they cancelled out, a empty string is returned.
+If there were no modifiers, or they cancelled out, an empty string is returned.
 You can cast this to an *(int)* if needed.

 e.g. if you rolled `1d8+10+1d4-2` this method would return `+8`.